4 minute read

 Data ingestion entails importing data from a source into the staging environment.
 The data source could be a file, warehouse, product, or vendor.

-From the staging environment, the data can get transferred or transformed to its destination.
+From the staging environment, the data can be transferred or transformed to its destination.
 Ingestion is the first stage in a data pipeline.

 Why ingestion is essential to a data analytics architecture